maksim88/PasswordEditText/README.md

 You can also use `TextInputLayout` to achieve an even prettier `setError()` dialog using `setErrorEnabled(true)` on the outer `TextInputLayout` and then calling `setError()` on it.
-This underlines the text and shows an erroe message underneath the text.
+This underlines the text and shows an error message underneath the text.

 Customize